 Direct Graduate PLUS Loan

 The Direct Graduate PLUS loan allows you, not your parents, to borrow up to the cost of attendance less any other financial aid you receive.
-It has a fixed interest rate (6.84 percent for loans disbursed between July 1st 2015 and June 30th 2016) and no aggregate limits, and it has the same deferment, forbearance, and death and disability provisions as Direct Unsubsidized Loans.
+It has a fixed interest rate of 6.31% for loans disbursed between July 1, 2016 and June 30, 2017 and no aggregate limits.
+It has the same deferment, forbearance, and death and disability provisions as Direct Unsubsidized Loans.
 The Graduate PLUS loan is also eligible for federal consolidation.
 Credit checks are required to be eligible for this loan, but the credit criteria are less stringent than with most private student loans.
-There is a 4.272 percent origination fee, taken at the time of disbursement.
+There is a 4.276 percent origination fee, taken at the time of disbursement.

 Alternative Loan Programs